 In your last course you practiced fitting linear models to data and gained the computational and conceptual foundation for answering such questions.
 In this course, you will deepen your understanding of statistical inference and estimation using linear models.
-This is a course in applied statistical theory - in understanding statistical theory by application.
+This is a course in applied statistical theory.
+The approach here is to work toward understanding statistical theory by application.
 As such we will emphasize the hard work of writing computer programs rather than the hard work of proving theorems.
-After the hard work required by this class you will have developed strategies for answering the the questions posed above and thus will be well-positioned to use linear models with confidence and creativity and good judgement.
+After the hard work required by this class you will have developed strategies for answering the questions posed above and thus will be well-positioned to use linear models with confidence and creativity and good judgement.